 4. Learn to wait

 This is one of the best ways to practice patience.
-When you do this, assume that things will take longer than what you expect.
+When you do this, assume that things will take longer than you expect.
 However, be willing to make changes and be flexible, depending on your current needs.
 You can also practice patience through hobbies such as gardening, fishing, baking, or taking on art projects.

 5. Be realistic